Patagonia Nano Storm Jacket Review

 The cuffs of the jacket are best combined with gloves or mittens that have a gauntlet.
 This is because the cuff is a little narrow and I found it pretty hard to stow the sleeve of my gloves inside the cuff.
 I personally like the look and feel of my gloves being able to tuck inside my cuffs.
 The Nano Storm comes with a cinch cord on the bottom of the jacket, but since the jacket fit a little short, I found the jacket to hike up a little too high and I would sometimes get snow up my back.
 As mentioned previously, sizing up should fix this problem.

 The Patagonia Nano Storm Jacket retails for $299 which is a pretty good price for a waterproof insulated jacket.
-For more information on the Patagonia Nano Storm Jacket, please visit Patagonia.com
+For more information on the Nano Storm Jacket and other Patagonia products, please visit www.patagonia.com.

 - 2.5-layer nylon ripstop fabric with a waterproof/breathable H2No® barrier and Deluge® DWR (durable water repellent) finish